Pil3q/react-app-devops-playground/README.md

 We will be using one repository for this playground:
 1. The [react-app-devops-playground](https://github.com/richieganney/react-app-devops-playground) repository.
 This is the repository you're currently in, and it contains all the application code and scripts that we will need to actually deploy the web app to AWS.

-You will also have a Jenkins server that the playground team have spun up for you this evening...(instructions on how to reach their server)
+You will also have a Jenkins server that the playground team have spun up for you this evening...

 # Section 1 - the first script: build the Pipeline as Code script.